Metro E Line (Minnesota): Route

 The route was identified in Metro Transit's 2014 Arterial Transitway Corridors Study as one of twelve local routes to be upgraded to bus rapid transit.
-The study concluded that the busiest portion of Route 6, on Hennepin Avenue between downtown Minneapolis and Uptown, should be upgraded with an extension connecting it to West Lake station on the upcoming Southwest LRT.
+The study concluded that the busiest portion of Route 6, on Hennepin Avenue between downtown Minneapolis and Uptown, should be upgraded with an extension connecting it to West Lake station on the upcoming Metro Green Line Extension.
 Since the release of the study, community members have expressed interest in having the upgrade cover more of the Route 6 corridor.
 In 2018 Metro Transit collected community feedback on 7 options south of Uptown and 3 options north of downtown Minneapolis.

 Southern alignment

 Metro Transit proposed seven alternatives for a southern alignment south of Uptown.